 Possible elements of the list could be new features, fixes of existing ones, product enhancements, new products, or any other idea which demands prioritization.

-These items could, amongst other things, come from customer requests or from user and market research.
+These items could, amongst other things, come from customer requests or user and market research.

-There should also not be too many items so that the participants are able to get a good overview and are not overwhelmed.
+There should also not be too many items so that the participants can get a good overview and are not overwhelmed.

 Between 20 and 30 features might be a good start.